 The other way you can qualify is known as the Physical Presence test, and this is much looser.
 To meet the rules of the Physical Presence test, you just have to be physically present inside a foreign country for 330 days in a 365 day period.
-This doesn’t have to be in a calender year, January to December, it can be May to May or September to September.
-This is much more flexible and first year expats will always qualify under the Physical Presence test, even if you are moving someplace permanently because the rules of the Bona Fide Resident test say that you have to be abroad for one full year before you can even be considered for the Bona Fide Resident test.
+This doesn’t have to be in a calendar year, January to December, it can be May to May or September to September.
+This is much more flexible and first-year expats will always qualify under the Physical Presence test, even if you are moving someplace permanently because the rules of the Bona Fide Resident test say that you have to be abroad for one full year before you can even be considered for the Bona Fide Resident test.
 That’s all for today, please keep the questions coming we like getting them and we like answering them for you.
 Thank you very much.

 Need More Information About Qualifying for Expat Tax Deductions and how to define “expat?”

 Our blog is chock full of information on the Bona Fide Resident test and the Physical Presence test.
 If you would like us to prepare your expat taxes, or learn what is an expat for tax purposes, simply click here to get started!